 More general information about the mainland where I live is available at this link to my Swansboro to Cape Carteret area page.

 You will find some helpful area details that might make folks think you are a local, but for the real local experience and information head for our travel guide.

 It is hard to say that any place is perfect.
 However, for those who think a walk on the beach is better than a trip to the mall, the Crystal Coast is hard to beat.

-For thoughts on where we have chosen to live, I would steer you to my articles, Ten ways Carteret County met our needs and Why I love living in Carteret County
+For thoughts on where we have chosen to live, I would steer you to my articles, In the Wildness of our surroundings there is peace, Community, America the not so overfull, and Why I love living in Carteret County

 My Crystal Coast, Salt Water on Your Feet site also has a number of articles for people considering a move to the Crystal Coast.

-We’ve even found a great church home at Cape Carteret Presbyterian Church.
+To make life even better we have found a wonderful church home at Cape Carteret Presbyterian Church.

-It is a friendly area with a great future.
-So right now it is the spot for us.
-I often write about the area in my other websites.
+Our quiet spot sheltered by Bogue Banks, Croatan National Forest, and the Cape Lookout National Seashore is a friendly area with a great future.
+Right now it is the spot for us.

 This is a link to a simple map of the area.
 There are more detailed ones in our Emerald Isle Travel Guide.

-You can find a introduction to the area and links to most of my other blogs at this link or visit this page for the basics.
+You can find an introduction to the area and links to most of my other blogs at this link or visit this page for the basics.